 In this weeks’ Sunday Spotlight, we piece together various indicators from bank earnings and industry calls as a read through to our Core Processor and IT Services coverage (FIS/WP, FISV/FDC ACN, CTSH, DXC, EPAM,).
 Earnings commentary suggests aggregate tech spend among large U.S. banks has maintained a healthy pace as enhancing digital offerings is critical to staying competitive and driving resilient deposit market share, with the ultimate goal of alleviating NIM pressure from the current low rate environment (see exhibits 1-6 below).
 We see this as a positive read for the Core Processors, which are optimally positioned to support large banks in the effort to enhance mobile banking, card processing, loyalty solutions, bill-pay, payments services, and others.
 For IT Services, while U.S. bank spend continues to exhibit healthy trends, pockets of weakness in Healthcare and Energy raise questions on aggregate investment trends, particularly in managed services.

 Search Coverage List, Models & Reports

-ADS reported its February credit data this morning with NCOs of 6.
-3%, down 60bps Y/Y and down 30bps M/M (relative to the 5-year seasonal average of down 12bps M/M).
-While February’s M/M change was ~20bps better than seasonal averages, this improvement is partially attributable to a higher than expected January NCOs of 6.6%.
-For the two months ended February 28th, charge offs are trending to 6.5% for Q1 vs. the 6.3% in our model.
+ADS reported its May credit data this morning with NCOs of 6.
+3%, down 10bps Y/Y and down 10bps M/M (relative to the 5-year seasonal average of down 26bps M/M).
+For reference, the Company expects net charge offs to moderate below 6% in 2H19, and result in approximately 6% for the full year.

 - next →